steven-sheehy/charts/stable/mongodb-replicaset/README.md

 ### Indexes and Maintenance

-You can run Mongo in standalone mode and execute Javascript code on each replica at initContainer time using `initMongodStandalone`.
+You can run MongoDB in standalone mode and execute JavaScript code on each replica set member during startup using `initMongodStandalone`.
-This allows you to create indexes on replicasets following [best practices](https://docs.mongodb.com/manual/tutorial/build-indexes-on-replica-sets/).
+This allows you to create indexes on replica sets following [best practices](https://docs.mongodb.com/manual/tutorial/build-indexes-on-replica-sets/).

-#### Example: Creating Indexes

 ```js
 initMongodStandalone: |+